Netcentric/vault-upgrade-hook/README.md

 `UpgradeAction`s are bound to a specific execution phase.
 The default Phase is `INSTALLED`.
 This means an arbitrary action is executed after the content got installed.
 This can be overridden by prefixing the groovy script name with the name of another phase e.g. "prepare_failed-myscript.groovy".

+### Upgrade Actions
+Multiple different upgrade actions are included with this hook.
+Those are also referred to as handlers.
+For details refer to the following sections.

-### Groovy
+#### Groovy

-For usage and details please see the sample package `samples/groovy-package`.
+For usage and details please see the [sample package](samples/groovy-package).

-### Sling Pipes
+#### Sling Pipes

-For details about Sling Pipes please have a look at [https://sling.apache.org/documentation/bundles/sling-pipes.html]
+For details about Sling Pipes please have a look at [Sling documentation](https://sling.apache.org/documentation/bundles/sling-pipes.html) and the [sample package](samples/sling-pipes-package).

+#### User Preferences

+For usage and details please see the [sample package](samples/userpreferences-package).

 ### Configuration